adrianmaenza/client-manager/readme.md

 # Client Manager
 This is a client management application I created to help manage my clients and the services I offer to them.
 This was built using electron js and vue js

+## Tools
+Electron, Vue.js, electron-webpack, and bootstrap for the layout